 This suburban growth advantage shows up in both the Sun Belt (South and West) and Snow Belt (North and Midwest) regions but in different ways (see Figure 2).
 Because of increasing movement to the former region, both its cities and suburbs are growing faster than those in the Snow Belt.
 Sun Belt suburban growth overtook city growth already in 2013-14, but the gap has widened due to the recent drop in city growth.

 The aggregate suburban growth advantage in 2015-16 is evident in most, but not all, of the 53 major metropolitan areas (download Table 1).
 Suburban growth exceeded city growth in 35 areas.
-Among those that, in the last year, flipped from city to suburban growth dominance were southern metros (Charlotte, Orlando, Tampa, New Orleans and Birmingham); western metros, (Denver and San Jose); and, in the Midwest, Minneapolis-St. Paul.
-There are 18 areas where city growth exceeds suburban growth, such as: New York, Washington D.C., and San Francisco.
+Among those that, in the last year, flipped from city to suburban growth dominance were southern metros (Charlotte, N.C.; Orlando; Tampa, Fla.; New Orleans, and Birmingham, Ala.), western metros (Denver and San Jose, Calif.), and in the Midwest (Minneapolis-St. Paul).
+There are 18 areas where city growth exceeds suburban growth, such as: New York, Washington, D.C., and San Francisco.
 But in seven of the 18, including those three, city growth declined in the last year.

 Large city growth slowdowns

-When examining large individual cities with a population over 250,000, a fairly pervasive pattern of city growth decline is evident.
+When examining large cities with populations over 250,000, a fairly pervasive pattern of city growth decline is evident.
 Among these corresponding 83 cities, 53 showed smaller growth in 2015-16 than in the previous year (download Table 2).
 Included on this list are 13 of the largest 17 cities, located in both the Snow Belt and Sun Belt.
-Moreover, 33 of these cities showed the smallest gains in 2015-2016 than in any year since 2010.
+Moreover, 33 of these cities showed the smallest gains in 2015-16 than in any year since 2010.

 All is not lost for cities, however.
-Even with the latest growth slowdowns, many large cities are doing better since 2010 than in the time period between 2000-2010—a down decade for city growth.
+Even with the latest growth slowdowns, many large cities are doing better since 2010 than in the time period between 2000 and 2010—a down decade for city growth.
 In fact, 44 of the 83 large cities have already gained more people in the past six years than they had during the previous 10.

 These new numbers suggest that suburbs are, again, becoming attractive to this group and to others.
 But, it is only a one-year data point.
 Thus, the jury is still out as to whether or not the 2010s will be the “decade of the city.”